RaihanurRahman2022/OS-Tutorial/README.md

 ### Process:
   - A process is a program that is currently being executed by the operating system.
 It is not just the code, but also includes the program’s current activity, state, memory layout, allocated                         resources, and data needed during execution.

 ### Types of Processes
-  - **System Processes**: These are core processes that are created and managed by the operating system itself.
-They are responsible for system-level tasks like memory management, device drivers, and background                             services.
+  **System Processes** are core processes created and managed by the operating system to perform essential system-level tasks.

+  - **Characteristics**:
+    - Handle critical operations like memory management, device drivers, and background services.
+    - Typically run with higher privileges than user processes.
+    - Essential for system stability and functionality.
+  - **Example**: Kernel processes, task schedulers, or device driver services in Windows or Linux.

+  **User Processes** are processes initiated by the user through direct actions, such as launching an application.

+  - **Characteristics**:
+    - Started by user interaction (e.g., clicking an application icon).
+    - Typically associated with user-level applications.
-  - **User Processes**: These are processes started by the user.
-For instance, when you open a text editor, it becomes a user process.
+  - **Example**: Opening a text editor like Notepad or VS Code creates a user process.

+  ## Foreground Processes

-  - **Foreground Processes**: These are visible processes that require and involve user interaction.
-The programs you actively work with (e.g., a word processor) are foreground processes.
+  **Foreground Processes** are visible processes that require and involve user interaction, typically tied to applications the user is actively working with.

+  - **Characteristics**:
+    - Directly interact with the user through a graphical or command-line interface.
+    - High priority for user responsiveness.
+  - **Example**: A word processor (e.g., Microsoft Word) or a web browser actively in use.

+  ## Background Processes

-  - **Background Processes**: These run without direct user interaction.
-Examples include file synchronization tools or system update services running silently in the background.
+  **Background Processes** run without direct user interaction, performing tasks silently in the background.

+  - **Characteristics**:
+    - Operate independently of user input.
+    - Often handle system or application maintenance tasks.
+  - **Example**: File synchronization tools (e.g., Dropbox) or system update services.

 ### Program:
   - A program is a static set of instructions written in a programming language, stored on a disk or other storage medium.
 It is a passive entity that only defines what the computer is supposed to do.
 It becomes an active process only when the OS loads and executes it.

 ### Thread:
   - A thread is the smallest unit of execution within a process.
 If a process is a large task, then threads are the smaller subtasks within it.
 A process can have one or multiple threads.
 Each thread                 represents a single sequence of instructions executed independently.

+### Need / Use of Threads

+Threads are used to improve the performance, responsiveness, and efficiency of applications.
+They are an essential part of modern OS and software design for the following reasons:

+  - **Parallel Execution**: Threads allow multiple parts of a program to run at the same time.
+On multi-core processors, different threads can execute truly in parallel, speeding up performance.
+  - **Responsiveness**: In graphical applications, threads ensure smooth user experiences.
+For instance, one thread can handle user inputs, while others perform background operations like file loading or computations.
+  - **Efficient Resource Use**: Creating a thread is faster and consumes fewer system resources compared to creating a new process.
+Threads within the same process share data easily and communicate without needing inter-process communication mechanisms.

 *Example*: A web browser (program) runs as a process, with threads handling tasks like rendering pages and downloading files.